Voiislav/mesto/README.md

 **What you can do on this website?**

 * Change profile data
-* Put likes on photos
+* Put likes on cards with photos
-* Add new photos
+* Add new cards
+* Delete cards
+* Zoom in on photos by click

 **Technologies**

 * HTML 5
 * CSS 3 (using Flexbox, Grid Layout, media queries)
-* JavaScript (pop-up opening/closing and submit function)
+* JavaScript

 **Design**